 SUPPLIER DIVERSITY GOAL: Committed to spend $1.5 billion annually with diverse suppliers by 2030.
 In FY22, $882 million had been spent with diverse suppliers.

 Advancing equity in our communities

 YOUTH SUPPORT: Over 350,000 youth impacted since 2020 through more than $5 million in grants from The Starbucks Foundation to nonprofits serving youth.

-16 FOOD BANKS: Supported by $3.3 million in grants from Starbucks through Feeding America to advance equitable access to nutritious food.
+FOOD GRANTS: $4.3 million in grants from Starbucks to Feeding America® and No Kid Hungry to help increase equitable access to nutritious food.

 Bolstering inclusion in paid media